-The ability to move around and stay active is important for people with Parkinson’s disease (PD), from diagnosis throughout the course of the disease.
-The role of physical therapy is to help you keep moving as well and as long as possible, while enhancing the ability to move.
-Recent research suggests that physical therapy — including gait and balance training, resistance training and regular exercise — may help improve or hold the symptoms of PD at bay.
+Exercise and staying active play important roles in living well with Parkinson's disease (PD), from diagnosis throughout the course of disease.
+Physical therapy helps people with PD keep moving.
+In fact, recent research suggests that physical therapy — including gait and balance training, resistance training and regular exercise — may help improve or maintain PD symptoms.

 When and Why to Find a Physical Therapist

 Physical therapists can be helpful at all stages of PD.
 Movement impairments in the initial stages of the disease are not always obvious.
-By not engaging a physical therapist with a neurological specialization as part of their medical team, people with Parkinson’s often miss the window of opportunity to address these impairments early.
-Talk to your doctor about getting a baseline physical therapy evaluation and then continue with periodic re-evaluations.
+By choosing a physical therapist who specializes in neurological conditions, they can help find movement issues earlier and quicker.
+Talk to your doctor about getting a baseline physical therapy evaluation and then continue with routine re-evaluations.

-According to the Parkinson’s Outcomes Project, the largest clinical study of Parkinson’s disease through our Centers of Excellence network, increasing physical activity to at least 2.5 hours a week can slow decline in quality of life.
-The Parkinson’s Foundation has identified specific care approaches associated with better outcomes across patients who seek expert care at our designated care centers.
-Among others, best practices include early referral to physical therapy and encouragement of exercise as part of treatment.
+According to the Parkinson’s Outcomes Project, increasing physical activity to at least 2.5 hours a week can slow Parkinson's symptom progression.
+Best practices include early referral to physical therapy and encouragement of exercise as part of treatment.